Cross-Layer Vision Smoothing: Enhancing Visual Understanding via Sustained Focus on Key Objects in Large Vision-Language Models: Experiments

-\paragraph{Baselines.} We compare our method with the following baselines: \begin{itemize} \item \textbf{VCD}~\cite{VCD}: a method that stimulates visual uncertainty by adding noise to images and purifies visual information using contrastive decoding. \item \textbf{PAI}~\cite{PAI}: a method that directly amplifies visual attention and performs contrastive decoding with pure textual context to purify visual information. \item \textbf{VAR}~\cite{VAR}: a method that identifies visual sink tokens and redistributes the model's attention from sink tokens to other visual tokens. \item \textbf{AD-HH}~\cite{AD-HH}: a method that identifies attention heads that cause hallucinations.
-When the attention of these heads to text exceeds a threshold, their attention to text is set to zero, thereby enhancing visual attention. \item \textbf{VAF}~\cite{VAF}: a method that redistributes the model's attention from system tokens to visual tokens in the middle layers where the model performs visual understanding. \item \textbf{TARAC}~\cite{TARAC}: a method that also optimizes visual attention in the middle layers.
-It accumulates visual attention from each generation step and injects it into the visual attention of the current step. \end{itemize} The implementation details of baselines are provided in the Appendix~\ref{sec:Implementation Details for Baselines}.
+\paragraph{Baselines.} We compare our method with the following baselines: \begin{itemize} \item \textbf{VCD}~\cite{VCD}: a method that stimulates visual uncertainty by adding noise to images and purifies visual information using contrastive decoding. \item \textbf{PAI}~\cite{PAI}: a method that directly amplifies visual attention and performs contrastive decoding with pure textual context to purify visual information.
+To evaluate the effect of enhanced visual attention, we denote the variant without contrastive decoding as PAI and the variant with contrastive decoding as PAI$_\mathrm{CD}$. \item \textbf{VAR}~\cite{VAR}: a method that identifies visual sink tokens and redistributes the model's attention from sink tokens to other visual tokens. \item \textbf{AD-HH}~\cite{AD-HH}: a method that identifies attention heads that cause hallucinations.
+When the attention of these heads to text exceeds a threshold, their attention to text is set to zero, thereby enhancing visual attention. \item \textbf{TARAC}~\cite{TARAC}: a method that optimizes visual attention in the middle layers.
+It accumulates visual attention from each generation step and injects it into the visual attention of the current step. \end{itemize}

 \paragraph{Implementation Details.} In all experiments, LVLMs use greedy search for next-token prediction.
-We set $\beta = 0.8$ in Eq.~(\ref{Eq_beta}) for all LVLMs.
-The value of $\gamma$ in Eq.~(\ref{Eq_gamma}) is set to 0.8 for LLaVA-1.5, 0.7 for LLaVA-Next and Qwen2.5-VL.
-The setting of uncertainty threshold $\delta$ is based on the statistical analysis (see Figure~\ref{fig:unc}), with a value of 0.5.
-All models are tested at the 7B or 8B parameter scale unless explicitly stated otherwise.
+We set $\beta = 0.8$ in \cref{Eq_beta} and $\gamma=0.8$ in \cref{Eq_gamma} for all LVLMs.
+The uncertainty threshold $\delta$ is set to 0.5 for LLaVA-7B and LLaVA-13B, 0.9 for LLaVA-Next.
 We conduct our experiments on a single NVIDIA A800 40G GPU.